 Deb Messina has been sewing and quilting most of her life.
 She’s a former quilt shop owner and designs patterns for her QuiltBlox line.
 Her quilt patterns are designed especially for beginner quilters and are inspired by traditional blocks and simple appliqué.

 How long have you been sewing and quilting?
 How did you get started?

 I’ve been sewing since I was 10 or 11 and started quilting when I was 14 or 15.
-My grandmother taught me to mend and to press / iron (not the same thing), but it was my grandfather that taught me how to draft patterns and use the sewing machine.
+My grandmother taught me to mend and to press/iron (not the same thing), but it was my grandfather who taught me how to draft patterns and use the sewing machine.
 He also taught me to mix concrete, build roof trusses and fill dents in a fender with “bondo” – but that’s another story.

 I fell in love with the traditional patterns found in the many quilts that my great grandmother’s sister had made during her lifetime.
-Our house was filled with them and I decided to replicate those designs and have been quilting – and designing my own patterns (many based on traditional blocks) ever since.
+Our house was filled with these quilts.
+I decided to replicate those designs and have been quilting and designing my own patterns (many based on traditional blocks) ever since.
 I still own some of her beautiful quilts.

 How did you find your creative niche?

 Like many people I know, I played around with lots of different crafts from the time I was very young.
 In the end, I always found myself coming back to the needle and thread.
 Working with beautiful fabrics and turning them from raw materials into a finished useful item is what I’m drawn to over and over again.

 The world needs more people that create with their hearts, their minds and their hands.
 Like learning something about another culture – by learning about and enjoying their cuisine, I learn something about a person by the things they choose to make.

 I choose to express myself with fabric and by writing and illustrating the patterns for the quilts, pillows and other functional, useful items I make because I want to help others learn to make them, too.